l7mp/mc-wan/README.md

 Note that the name/namespace of the ServiceExport is the same as that of the service to be exported and `spec.http.rules` is a list of standard [`HTTPRouteRule`](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRouteRule) objects from the Kubernetes Gateway API.
-Each rule can specify a `backendRef` to the CRDs named `sd-wan-priority-high` and `sd-wan-priority-low`, which represent the SD-WAN policy to be applied to HTTP traffic matching the rule (see below).
+Each rule can specify a `backendRef` to a WANPolicy CRDs named `sd-wan-priority-high` and `sd-wan-priority-low`, which represents the SD-WAN policy to be applied to HTTP traffic matching the rule (see below).
 Note that we cannot enforce these priorities on the receiver side (by the time we receive the request on the ingress EW gateway it has already passed via the SD-WAN), so the L4/L7 policies and SD-WAN priorities will be enforced on the sender side.

 ### Service import

 An exported service will be imported only by clusters in which the service's namespace exists.
-All clusters containing the service's namespace will import the service.

-Service imports are represented with a CRD `ServiceImport.mc-wan.l7mp.io`.
+Service imports are represented with a CRD `ServiceImport.mcw.l7mp.io`.
 Our ServiceImport CRD is the same as the identically named CRD from the [Multi-cluster Services API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api).
 The CRD is automatically created in the importing cluster and the control plane is supposed to be fully responsible for the lifecycle of a ServiceImport.
 Refer to the [Multi-cluster Services